-When an interrupt event occurs, the respective interrupt flag, T1IF, is asserted and an interrupt will be generated, if enabled.
+When an interrupt event occurs, the respective Timer Interrupt Flag, T1IF, is asserted and an interrupt will be generated, if enabled.
 The T1IF bit must be cleared in software.
 The respective Timer Interrupt Flag, T1IF, is located in the IFSO Status register in the interrupt controller.

 Enabling an interrupt is accomplished via the respective Timer Interrupt Enable bit, T1IE.
-The Timer Interrupt Enable bit is located in the IECO Control register in the interrupt controller.
+The Timer Interrupt Enable bit is located in the IECO control register in the interrupt controller.